-(c) Restriction of a person's rights under paragraph (a), clauses (13) to (15), or paragraph (b) is allowed only if determined necessary to ensure the health, safety, and well-being of the person.
-Any restriction of those rights must be documented in the person's coordinated service and support plan or coordinated service and support plan addendum.
+(c) Restriction of a person's rights under paragraph (a), clauses (13) to (16), or paragraph (b) is allowed only if determined necessary to ensure the health, safety, and well-being of the person.
+Any restriction of those rights must be documented in the person's support plan or support plan addendum.
 The restriction must be implemented in the least restrictive alternative manner necessary to protect the person and provide support to reduce or eliminate the need for the restriction in the most integrated setting and inclusive manner.
 The documentation must include the following information: